osate/osate2/org.osate.help/html/plugins/latency.md

 An end-to-end flow is a path through an alternating sequence of components with flow specifications and of connections.
-Users can architecture models with various levels of hierarchical nesting with latency property values on component flow specifications and connections.
+Users can define architecture models with various levels of hierarchical nesting with latency property values on component flow specifications and connections.

 Users can add periodic sampling characteristics, add queue size properties, size of data types communicated through ports, execution times and deadlines for threads and devices, partitions with a major frame period and detailed partition schedules, protocols and networks with transmission latency based on a latency property value or based on the size of data being transmitted.
+If those are present their contributions are added instead of a latency value of the flow specification.

 The latency analysis takes into account the following latency
 contributions: